arcticoder/casimir-environmental-enclosure-platform/README.md

 ## Development Status, Scope, Validation & Limitations

-- Scope: Prototype implementations, simulation studies, and digital-twin experiments.
+- **Scope**: Prototype implementations, simulation studies, and digital-twin experiments.
 This repository documents model development and prototype demonstrations rather than validated production systems.
-- Validation: Select validation artifacts and UQ summaries are referenced from `docs/`.
+- **Validation**: Select validation artifacts and UQ summaries are referenced from `docs/`.
 Where specific claims are made, they are supported by simulation or prototype test artifacts — consult `docs/UQ-notes.md` and `docs/benchmarks.md` for provenance, scripts, and CI outputs when available.
+Users should independently verify key results for new configurations and datasets.
-- Limitations: Reported metrics are conditional on test fixtures, solver parameters, environmental control, and calibration.
+- **Limitations**: Reported metrics and summary statistics are conditional on test fixtures, solver parameters, environmental control, calibration, and dataset selection.
 Claims about readiness, crewed operation, or production deployment require formal V&V, independent review, and certifications.
+Confidence intervals and convergence diagnostics should be provided alongside numeric claims where possible.

-If you maintain or extend this repository, please add links to raw data, benchmark scripts, and UQ analysis used to support specific claims; include clear test conditions and provenance in `docs/`.
+If you maintain or extend this repository, please add explicit links to raw data, benchmark scripts, and UQ analysis used to support specific claims; include clear test conditions, input parameters, and provenance in `docs/`.

 ## Applications and Notes